LLNL/Caliper/README.md

 ### Run the program

-Running an annotated program generates the Caliper context, which can be queried by third-party tools at runtime.
-Additional functionality is provided through Caliper _services_ (modules).
-Importantly, Caliper provides a `recorder` service that records the Caliper context at certain events.
+An annotated program generates a Caliper context at runtime.
+Caliper service modules or external tools can trigger snapshots of the current program context combined with measurement data.
+When snapshots are taken, what is included in them, and how they are processed depends on the Caliper runtime configuration.
+It is thus important to configure the runtime correctly when running a Caliper-instrumented program.

-By default, Caliper does not enable any optional services.
-Use the `CALI_SERVICES_ENABLE` environment variable to activate them.
+Much of Caliper's functionality is provided by optional service modules.
+By default, Caliper does not enable any optional services (and therefore doesn't do much).
+Use the `CALI_SERVICES_ENABLE` variable to select services.
 For example, enable the `recorder` and `timestamp` services to create a simple time-series trace for the example program above:

     $ export CALI_SERVICES_ENABLE=recorder:timestamp

+You can achieve the same effect by selecting the `serial-trace` built-in profile:

+    $ export CALI_CONFIG_PROFILE=serial-trace

+Then run the program:

     $ ./cali-basic
     == CALIPER: Registered recorder service
     == CALIPER: Registered timestamp service